luckyhyosun/fullstackopen/README.md

     const store = createStore(counterReducer)
     ```
   - The store now uses the reducer to handle actions, which are dispatched or 'sent' to the store with its **dispatch** method.
+  - **In Flux (multi-store)**: Each store manages its own piece of state and its own logic.
+So every store has its own reducer-like logic.
+  - **In Redux (single store)**: There’s just one big store, but you can split the reducer into smaller reducers (via combineReducers).
+Each reducer handles its slice of the state.